gtaylor/scrapenstein/README.md

 ## Prerequisites

 * A Postgres DB.
-10.x or higher is recommended.
+10.x or higher.
 * Go 1.14+ or higher.

 ## Install